Tunguska 2S6M Russian Anti-Aircraft Tank Panda Hobby 1/35

 Many metallic parts are used, and when it’s made up, it’s a cool vehicle.
 The perseverance and resolution are needed to be here.
 It won’t be stopped on the way, and while the willpower continues, I recommend to put together quickly.
-It couldn’t be put together quickly in case of me.
+It couldn’t be put together quickly in my case.

-It’s a very complicated shape vehicle in the modeling way.
+It’s a very complicated shape vehicle in a modeling way.
 It’s uncommon to a Russian tank.

-The body which used many photo-etched parts.
+The body used many photo-etched parts.
 Even if it isn’t painted, it’s cool.

-One of the periscope was not in this kit, I think the design mistakes.
+One of the periscopes was not in this kit, I think the design mistakes.
 What is it?
 I was having it from the clear parts of the rest of a Dragon Models.

 The white lines are on the edge of the side fenders and light guards, I did masking before painting.

-I think that the vehicle does not have bad damages much because it is not the war time vehicle.
+I think that the vehicle does not have many bad damages much because it is not a wartime vehicle.
 This time, I have done the weathering only mud and dust, not so much rust.